g-etorri/articles/jncie-self-study/l3vpn-configuration/15-ipv6-tunneling-6vpe.md

 set protocols bgp group iBGP-AS65020-East family inet6-vpn unicast nexthop-resolution no-resolution set protocols bgp group iBGP-AS65020-East family inet6-vpn unicast no-install
 ```
-Note: If you remember the previous articles, we are using the no-install and no-resolution knobs to be easy as RR out-of-path, this is not a recomendation to use in real cases.
+Note: If you remember the previous articles, we are using the no-install and no-resolution knobs to simplify the setup for an out-of-path RR, this is not a recomendation to use in real cases.

 Let's check if the sessions are established:
 ```